 Best Shorts

-– The best shorts styles for the hourglass body are high-waisted and belted.
+– The best short styles for the hourglass body are high-waisted and belted.

 Simple styles maintain the proportions balanced.